 Playa Hermosa

 Another great choice for intermediate and advanced surfers.
-The waves are fast, hollow, and last for up to 150 meters.
+The waves at Hermosa Beach are fast, hollow, and last for up to 150 meters.

 Playa Hermosa is relaxed and beautiful, surrounded by forests and volcanic rock.
 It’s even won the Blue Flag for environmental standards and safety.
 It’s generally pretty quiet and laid-back, and the weather stays ideal all year long.
 If you’re looking for some of the best surfing in Costa Rica but aren’t a fan of crowds, Playa Hermosa will probably scratch that itch for you.